AriaSalvatrice/synth-printer/README.md

 # API Reference
-[synthprinter.html](synthprinter.html) provides an auto-generated API reference, full of useful info: which hardware footprints fit, and why some values were chosen.
+`synthprinter.html`, included in the download, provides an auto-generated API reference, full of useful info: which hardware footprints fit, and why some values were chosen.

 # Gallery